I like to think of myself as a calm, level-headed individual, but take away my food for more than a few hours and it’s going to get ugly.

 If you notice the people around you are slowly backing up, there’s a chance your hanger is showing.
 Not only are you frightening your co-workers, but you may also be prone to making mistakes you wouldn’t otherwise.
 In other words, hanger probably isn’t going to earn you any raves on your performance review.

 Research has shown that you’re more likely to get into an argument with your sweetheart when you’re hungry.
 Since we’re more likely to act out or be aggressive towards the people we’re closest to, it’s not uncommon that your significant other takes the brunt of your hanger.
-One small study found that people who were hungry were more likely to stick pins into a voodoo doll that represented their spouse.
-Yikes!
-Nothing good can come from this.

 While your brain relies on glucose, every cell in your body needs it to function properly.
 When your blood sugar drops, your cells are starved for energy.
 Hunger often comes with a side of fatigue.